Aryan-2006/Data-visualization/README.md

 Turn raw data into clear insights in seconds.
 Clarity Canvas is a powerful, zero-installation web tool that lets you upload, clean, and visualize CSV data directly in your browser.

 ➡️ View Live Demo https://aryan-2006.github.io/Data-visualization/
-A placeholder for a screenshot of your application in action.
-Replace this with a real image!

 The Problem It Solves
 In data science, the initial steps of cleaning and understanding a dataset can be slowed down by the need to set up complex environments with libraries like Pandas, Scikit-learn, and Matplotlib.
 Clarity Canvas eliminates that friction entirely, providing a powerful front-end-only tool for rapid data exploration.
 No backend, no setup—just pure data analysis.